Strategy

 The shoebox strategy only works if you keep records.
 Twenty years from now, when you want to reimburse yourself tax-free, you need to prove you paid a qualified medical expense today.

-Sign up for HSA Tracker — it is free.
-Set up your profile and add any family members whose medical expenses you might pay (spouse, dependents).
-Every expense you track gets a timestamp, provider name, amount, and category — everything the IRS requires for substantiation.
+Sign up for HSA Trackr - it is free.
+Set up your profile and add any family members whose medical expenses you might pay.
+Every expense you track gets a timestamp, provider name, amount, and category - everything the IRS requires for substantiation.

 No more paper receipts.
 No more shoeboxes.
 This is the digital version.